Data Protection for VMware vSAN

 Data Protection Partner Assets

 General Data Protection Recommendations

-- Document your business and technical requirements and use the VMware Compatibility Guide to help narrow down the list of potential data protection solutions.
+- Document your business and technical requirements and use the VMware Compatibility Guide to help narrow the list of potential data protection solutions.

-- Conduct a short proof-of-concept to validate the solutions on your list meet your requirements and function as desired.
+- Conduct a short proof-of-concept to validate that the solutions on your list meet your requirements and function as desired.

 - If possible, maintain two copies of your backup data—one on-site, another off-site.
 The on-site copy helps facilitate faster restores.
 The off-site copy is for disaster recovery.

 - Perform frequent test restores to validate your backup solution is working properly.

 - A well-rounded business continuity strategy includes a data protection (backup and restore) solution and a ransomware/disaster recovery plan.
 Blog article on this topic